rbarkoch/sbom/README.md

 The generated sbom file contains a basic schema for packages with enough information for most common packages and build tools.
 The information provided in each property is up to you.

+"sbom" is intended to be a basic tool with a simple API which can handle most general use cases.
+For more advanced SBOM tracking, please use Microsoft's SBOM tool (https://github.com/microsoft/sbom-tool) or similar software.

 ## Example Usage